-Winona State University Master of Science in Athletic Training Program phone numbers and email addresses, stude academic information, student/athlete med n can include but is not limited to student/at nt/athlete social security or university ID nulical information or family history informatio lty or preceptor phone numbers, addresses, mbers, student on, student/athlete and all Clinical Sites, I must hold medical, phincludes information that I may come across (printed, written, spoken, computerized, facinformation that is required to perform my preceptor.
-I also understand that my preceptor apartient under their care to prote erstand and agree that in the performance of sysician, volunteer, and employee informations in performing my duties regardless of how esimile, etc.).
-I also understand and agree the duties or for express educational purposes aptors, upon their discretion, may not disclose ect their confidentiality or due to legal reasons to find out more information regarding the on in confidence.
+Winona State University Master of Science in Athletic Training Program phone numbers and email addresses, stude academic information, student/athlete med n can include but is not limited to student/atent/athlete social security or university ID nudical information or family history information or preceptor phone numbers, addresses, mbers, student on, student/athlete and all Clinical Sites, I must hold medical, phincludes information that I may come acros (printed, written, spoken, computerized, facinformation that is required to perform my preceptor.
+I also understand that my precepted in garding a patient under their care to prot lerstand and agree that in the performance of hysician, volunteer, and employee informations in performing my duties regardless of how esimile, etc.).
+I also understand and agree the duties or for express educational purposes aptors, upon their discretion, may not disclose ect their confidentiality or due to legal reason pt to find out more information regarding the on in confidence.
 This it is presented to me at I will only access as approved by my e specific information ons.
-In these cases, I will not remove student/athlete data/forms from the athletic training facility, will keep student/athlete private information concealed, and I agree to follow established athletic training facility procedures for all paperwork.
-I further agree that any use of social media (e.g., Facebook, Snapchat, X, Instagram) with information regarding a patient or a clinical site is not allowed in any manner.
-I understand violation of the confidentiality laws may result in federal action (imprisonment and fines), as well as disciplinary proceedings up to and including dismissal from the MSAT Program.
-Print Name Signature Date
+In these cases, I private information concealed, and I agree to paperwork.
+I further agree that any use of some information regarding a patient or a clinical ns from the athletic training facility, will keep to follow established athletic training facility ocial media (e.g., Facebook, Snapchat, X, Ins site is not allowed in any manner.
+I understa tion (imprisonment and fines), as well as disa T Program. procedures for all tagram) with and violation of the Print Name Signature Date